tedsluis/dump1090.socket30003/README.md

 Be sure you have my version of dump1090 mutability installed: https://github.com/tedsluis/dump1090

-Copy the rangview.kml to a webserver where it can be publicly accessed (nessesary for the Google maps API).
+Copy the 'rangview.kml' to a webserver where it can be publicly accessed (nessesary for the Google maps API).
+You can use Github, dropbox of Google drive to share the 'rangeview.kml' publicly.

 Edit and fill in the URL of the rangeview.kml after 'UserMap='.
 ````
 $ sudo vi /usr/share/dump1090-mutability/html/config.js
 ````

-Refresh the dump1090 web GUI and toggle the [heatmap] button.
+Refresh the dump1090 web GUI and toggle the [rangeview] button.

 ## More info